EdenYitzhak/docker-assignment/README.md

 This command ensures that the workflow continues smoothly to the final steps once the tests are complete.

 ***Note:***
-you can find in Action tab the build iteslf, and also downlaod the txt file
+You can find the build itself in the Actions tab, and you can also download the ```.txt``` file there.
 ![image](https://github.com/user-attachments/assets/04f08d1b-1ccf-4cfd-ad9b-1fd31f00983b)